aws-samples/amazon-lookout-for-metrics-samples/README.md

 ## Reference Architecture

-ALFM is designed to primarily focus on alerting you to real-time anomalies within your data(Continuous), however there is a secondary mode for backtesting to help you explore historical items and to learn what ALFM may be able to help you react to in the future(Backtesting).
+Amazon Lookout for Metrics is designed to primarily focus on alerting you to real-time anomalies within your data(Continuous), however there is a secondary mode for backtesting to help you explore historical items and to learn what Amazon Lookout for Metrics may be able to help you react to in the future(Backtesting).
 Both architectures are illustrated below:

 ### Continous Data Architecture